ArtexJay/Obsidian-CyberGlow/README.md

 The theme contains lots of improvements over the base theme as well as unique, accessible or pleasing features:
 - Completely consistent and unique design style and in dark/light mode compared to majority of themes
-- first to adopt theme wide Accent color support for majority of the theme
+- First to adopt theme wide Accent color support for majority of the theme
-- first with improved stacked tabs compatibility for Custom background support
+- First with improved stacked tabs compatibility for Custom background support
+- First theme with subtle active tab idle animation.
 - Support with Style Settings
   - Custom Background with opacity, brightness, bluryness controls
     - Improved opacity controls compared to other themes no weird Opacity gaps not being filled in properly.